Here's What's New in iOS 14

 Press Start for CarKey

 With automakers constantly cribbing features from smartphones and putting them into cars, it’s past time your phone and automobile communicated better with each other.
-So in iOS 14, Apple is introducing CarKey, which allows you to unlock your car wireless simply by tapping a few buttons in your phone.
+So in iOS 14, Apple is introducing CarKey, which allows you to unlock your car wireless simply by tapping a few buttons on your phone.

 The first car to support CarKey will be the new 2021 BMW 5 Series (which goes on sale next month).
 Setup is as simple as pairing your iPhone (or Apple Watch) with an eligible car, and then the next you want to unlock your car, you can simply hold your iPhone or Apple Watch near an NFC receiver built into the car, and then use Face ID or Touch ID to confirm your identity.